mosip/documentation/docs/Partner-Management-Service-APIs.md

   }
 }
 ```
-After hitting api, you will get the Authorization token in the cookie.
+After hitting api, you will get the authorization token in the cookie.

 #### Prerequisite for Partner Management Module:

 1. Digital certificate sharing between MOSIP and Partners
 2. MISP (MOSIP Infrastructure Service Provider) Creation
 3. Master data related to Partner Management - like Policy Groups, Partner Manager mappings to Policy Groups, Policy Manager mappings to Policy Groups, Master policy for the country